wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/agent-upgrade.rst

 		<agent-upgrade>
 		</agent-upgrade>

-The agent upgrade module is responsible for carrying out the entire agent upgrade process remotely, both downloading and/or sending the WPK from the manager to the agent as well as sending the response with the result of an upgrade from the agent to the manager.
-In the manager side, this module will be enabled always and cannot be deactivated.
-This section does not need to be defined but needs to be defined in order to change the default values.
+The agent upgrade module is responsible for carrying out the entire agent upgrade process remotely:

+- On the manager side, it validates, downloads and/or sends the WPK files to the agents.
+- On the agent side, it processes the received commands and sends a notification to the manager after an upgrade process has been accomplished.

+This configuration section only needs to be defined in order to change the default values.

 Options
 -------